-Van Vleck High School environmental science students participated in field trips on September 21, 2017; January 26, 2018; and May 17, 2018.
+Van Vleck High School environmental science students participated in field trips on September 26, 2018; January 3 2019; and May 9, 2019.
 Sherry Martinez's class collected data at MAT01 (fig. 7).
-Physics students from Palacios High School participated in field trips September 20, 2017; January 24, 2018; and May 2, 2018.
-Richard Davis' students collected data at MAT02 (fig. 7).
-Tidehaven High School decided to no longer participate in THSCMP.
-The students from Tidehaven collected data at MAT03 (fig. 7) in the past.
-The MAT03 profile location has seen a significant increase in beach width including a coppice mound field with intermittent swales that usually contain water and marsh plants.
+Physics students from Palacios High School participated in field trips September 27, 2018; January 22, 2019; and April 3, 2019.
+Mark Garrett's students collected data at MAT02 (fig. 7).
+The MAT03 profile location (fig. 7), previously monitored by Tidehaven Independent School District, has seen a significant increase in beach width including a coppice mound field with intermittent swales that usually contain water and marsh plants.
 The students were required to transverse an area that also contains species of venomous snakes.
-Without proper gear, it had become dangerous for students, the teacher, and staff to collect data at this location.
-In addition, the teachers that have participated in the past were retiring.
-Due to these conditions Tidehaven ISD decided to withdraw from the program.
+Without proper gear, it had become dangerous for students, teachers, and staff to collect data at this location.
 While the beach profile data will no longer be collected at MAT03, Van Vleck and Palacios High Schools will continue to collect GPS data mapping the shoreline and vegetation line positions at this site.